 Dr. Hans Diehl: I want to be a grandpa and he said I’m going to do what others had done in the field, Dr. Esselstyn and Dr. Ornish.
 And they have shown that you can have an eighty percent chance of reversing this disease and living ten, fifteen, twenty years!
 I mean the book is out Prevent and Reverse Heart Disease by Dr. Esselstyn.

 Caryn Hartglass: That’s right, well maybe the democrats will listen.

-Dr. Hans Diehl: You know actually, I carry a German past port so I’m not really politically involved in this country, but I have to tell you that from my perspective as a health professional that is concerned about preventive medicine and restoring health and preventing diseases, and I should tell you that the Obama guide lines you now those thousand something pages, they really give all of us great opportunity to have efforts now being presented to us where incentives are provided, first let me tell you I just came back from big work shop and insurance companies can now provide twenty and as of two thousand fourteen, can provide incentive of thirty to fifty percent rebates off their premiums, to employees that want to go through a CHIP program for instance, or a stop smoking class, or they will go through an exercise program.
+Dr. Hans Diehl: You know actually, I carry a German pastport so I’m not really politically involved in this country, but I have to tell you that from my perspective as a health professional that is concerned about preventive medicine and restoring health and preventing diseases, and I should tell you that the Obama guidelines, you know those thousand something pages, they really give all of us great opportunity to have efforts now being presented to us where incentives are provided, first let me tell you I just came back from big work shop and insurance companies can now provide twenty and as of 2014, can provide incentive of thirty to fifty percent rebates off their premiums, to employees that want to go through a CHIP program for instance, or a stop smoking class, or they will go through an exercise program.
 They are measured every year and if they sustain the benefits that they have accomplished, the health benefits are being renewed for a year.
-So this is not coming into being that I think is result of the Obama legislation, before people would say “Hey you don’t tell me how to eat I can do what I want to do, so if I want to kill myself that’s up to me” wait a minute but your hurting all of us .
+So this is not coming into being that I think is result of the Obama legislation, before people would say “Hey you don’t tell me how to eat I can do what I want to do, so if I want to kill myself that’s up to me.”
+Wait a minute, but your hurting all of us .